HninYu19/Simple-Banking-Application/README.md

 Enter 4 and press Enter:
 plaintext
 Thank you for banking with us!
-The app closes cleanly (scanner is closed to prevent resource leaks)
+The app closes cleanly (scanner is closed to prevent resource leaks).